gabrielpadurean/file-reader/README.md

 File Reader

 # Description
-Project containing the main class for the processing of CSV files with a multi-thread approach and a sample usage.
+Project containing the main class for the processing of CSV files using a multi-thread approach and a sample usage.
 The file is read on a single thread, since reading a file multi-threaded makes no sense, but the handling of each column
 and conversion to a domain model instance is done on a separate thread from a thread pool (since these operations are CPU bound).